joncursi/cheddur-whitepaper/whitepaper.md

 non-starter for our use case.

-For any rewards-based ÐApp, the most critical question to answer is: "Who pays for it?"
+For any rewards-based ÐApp, the most critical question to answer is: "Who pays the bill?"
 In the case of Cheddur, the question is more specifically: *"Who pays reviewers to produce high-quality reviews?"*

 In most ÐApps today (i.e. applications that are built on top of Ethereum), the